DSI-VD/foehn/src/docs/Bootstrap-4-beta.md

 ---
-title: "Upgrade Bootstrap 4 Beta"
+title: "Upgrade to Bootstrap 4 Beta"
 ---

 Foehn v0.29.0 used the Bootstrap alpha 6 version.
 Foehn v0.30.0 now use the beta version.

-Here are all the changes you need to make the jump.
+Here are all the changes you need to do to make the jump.

 ## Update spacing utilities